The Circle of Chaos

 Description:

 The vampire manipulates the sensory centers of his victim’s brain, flooding the victim’s senses with visions, sounds, scents, or feelings that aren’t really there.
 The images, regardless of the sense to which they appeal, are only fleeting “glimpses,” barely perceptible to the victim.
+An example of this might be to see a Shadow Person when no one is around, suddenly smell fresh oranges or cigarette smoke, feeling an invisible hand on their shoulder, and other such phenomenon.

-The vampire using Dementation cannot control what the victim perceives, but may choose which sense is affected .The “haunting” effects occur mainly when the victim is alone, and mostly at night.
+The vampire using Dementation cannot control what the victim perceives, but may choose which sense is affected.
+The “haunting” effects occur mainly when the victim is alone, and mostly at night.
 They may take the form of the subject’s repressed fears, guilty memories, or anything else that the Storyteller finds dramatically appropriate.
 The effects are never pleasant or unobtrusive, however.
-The Storyteller should let her imagination run wild when describing these sensory impressions; the victim may well feel as if she is going mad, or as if the world is.
+The Storyteller should let her imagination run wild when describing these sensory impressions; the victim may well feel her perception of reality is in question, she is going mad or as if the world is.

 System: